Eastern Ore Mountains Nature Park: Location

 The nature park východní Krušné hory (Eastern Ore mountains) is located to nord of the Ústí nad Labem Region, in district of the town of Teplice.
 The protected area embraces around 40 km^{2}.
 The west–east prolongation is defined by the Czech - German border, particularly from Cínovec to Petrovice (ca. 25 km in length).
 The north–south width varies from the border between one and 3.5 km, the villages of Dubí, Krupka and Chlumec are positioned close to the southern limit of the park.
 The nature park is part of the Ore mountains area.
 Mainly the high mountain area is under protection.
 The German Landschaftsschutzgebiet Osterzgebirge continuous on the German side of the Ore mountains.
-In the east, the CHKO Labské pískovce and the nature park Czech Switzerland adjoin the nature park.
+In the east, the CHKO Labské pískovce and the nature park Bohemian Switzerland adjoin the nature park.
 The highest point is the Loučná hill (965 m).
 Most of the nature park is characterised by man-made ecosystems like mountain, wet meadows and stone-ridges.
 Actually, the meadows are still in usage for hay production and pasture.
 The western part of the park is characterized by forest.